jjvraw/TestSuiteALAN-CS244/README.md

 4. **Official Test Script provided**
 	`python3 scanner.py official`
 	- unit tests provided.
 ---

-To add test cases, add xxx.alan file to appropriate folder in TestCases/ and xxx.txt to Results/ where xxx is the same name.
+To add test cases, add xxx.alan file to appropriate folders in TestCases/ and xxx.txt to Results/ where xxx is the same name.